 You can catch your favourite films on one of four TVs, three with 200-channel FreeSat and one with Freeview.
 Watch in comfort: inside the white walls with their exposed oak, the giant L-shaped sofa invites curling up and cosying with friends and family.
 It’s an open-plan arrangement that’s light, bright and beautifully beamy.

 Sociable starts here.
 Chop, chat and change from dining room to living room to kitchen without losing sight of anyone.
 When you want to escape the madding crowd, there’s another L-shaper in the games room that suggests a bookfest.
 Tired of turning pages?
 The snooker table and table footie await.

 Kids can also pile into the puzzles, jigsaws and board games.
 Go on – you know you want to join in.
 Take bedtime into overtime, pour a glass of local Nyetimber or Nutbourne or one of the excellent wines produced on the neighbouring Wiston Estate.
 Set your soundtrack on the Sonos, stream and surf the 4G, and ask Alexa about tomorrow’s weather.

 Raid the orchard for apples and plums; you can bake your puff-pastry tart in one of two ovens.
 If you need a hob, you’ve two electric and three gas.
-Stock up on lamb and beef from Hutchings and the green stuff from the Sussex Produce Company in Steyning.
+Stock up on lamb and beef from Hutchings and the green stuff from Budgens in Steyning.
 Wash it all down with sparkling Sussex wines from Wiston Estate Winery.